 All regular researcher requirements remain in effect.
 In addition:

 - Appointments will be for up to three hours, between 10 am and 4 pm, Monday through Friday.
 We may be able to offer limited appointments outside of those hours dependent on staff availability and library hours.
+For our appointment availability for the next two months, please see our appointment calendar.

 - Please contact us at least a week in advance of a requested appointment.
 We will do what we can to accommodate your appointment scheduling preferences.
 Due to staffing cuts in the Archives, we may not be able to accommodate all scheduling preferences.